pratikshaprandive/pratikshaprandive/README.md

 If you have any questions, collaboration opportunities, or just want to say hi, feel free to reach out to me.
 You can connect with me via:

 - 📧 randivepratiksha01@gmail.com - Drop me an email, and I'll get back to you as soon as possible.
-- 🌐 LinkedIn -  - Let's connect on LinkedIn for professional networking and discussions.
+- 🌐 https://www.linkedin.com/in/pratiksha-dataanalyst -  - Let's connect on LinkedIn for professional networking and discussions.

 Thank you for visiting my profile, and I look forward to connecting with you! 😊